bmoreonrails/rails_tutorial/_chapters/chapter_04.md

   1. We've already grabbed the requested book id and set it to `@id`.
 Let's use that to find the requested book.

-  1. Inside the `show` method, add the following line:
+  1. Add the following line to the end of the `show` method:

       ```ruby
       @book = Book.find(@id)